Disce-et-facere/embedded-inlamning4/README.md

   My goal was to use 3 buttons and 1 interupt pin.<br>

   In v1 the interuptor was set to CHANGE and the pin was set as INPUT_PULLUP and was connected to the same ground as all buttons.<br>
-  it "worked"(sometimes) in a mysterious wierd glitchy way.
+  it "worked"(sometimes) in a mysterious weird glitchy way.
 It should'nt as it should hit low as soon as the microcontroller starts.<br>

   I was not satisfied with the former solution, so I found(googled) a new clever way of doing it without the use of diods or anything else.<br>